|

 Orophin waited until Rumil was thirty yards ahead, then gestured

-Berryn to follow.
-The three riders edged forward, slowly, the
+for Berryn to follow.
+The three riders edged forward, slowly,

-elves watching and listening, and the man jumping at every movement
+the elves watching and listening, and the man jumping at every

-And Berryn had just managed to convince himself that it was a
+And Berryn had just managed to convince himself that it was all

-false alarmwhen three orcs leapt from the undergrowth in
+a false alarm, when three orcs leaped from the undergrowth in

 off the third with his blade.